Critics' Choice Super Award for Best Actress in a Science Fiction/Fantasy Movie

 The Critics' Choice Super Award for Best Actress in a Science Fiction/Fantasy Movie is an award presented by the Critics Choice Association to the best performance by an actress in a science fiction or fantasy film.

-This award was first presented in 2021 to Cristin Milioti for her role as Sarah Wilder in Palm Springs.
-The most nominated actress in this category is Alicia Vikander with 2 nominations.
+This award was first presented at the 1st Critics' Choice Super Awards in 2021 to Cristin Milioti for her role as Sarah Wilder in Palm Springs.

+The most nominated actresses in this category are Keke Palmer, Emma Stone, and Alicia Vikander with two nominations each.

-The current recipient of the award is Sophie Thatcher for her role as Iris in Companion.
+The current recipient of the award is Emily Blunt for her role as Margaret Fairchild in Disclosure Day.